-I am a freelance writer and curator engaged with all things orderly and disorderly in the natural world.
+I am a writer and curator engaged with all things orderly and disorderly in the natural world.

 I am currently working on a four book series for young readers about the surprising supertalents of humpy-dumpy animals.
 The series is illustrated by the award-winning Nicholas John Frith and published by Houghton Mifflin Harcourt.
 Look for the first book December 2018!

 I have written two books for grown-ups -- one about taxidermy, one about beavers -- that explore the ways humans make sense of the natural world.